ChenYilong/iOSInterviewQuestions/Behavioral_based_interviewing_Competency_Based/subjective_qa.md

 ![behavioral-question](assets/behavioral-question.jpg)

 Certainly!
 Tracking the progress of a junior developer, especially when they're new to a project and in a learning situation, requires a thoughtful and well-structured approach.

+The best way to help others act right is to Always role model the right actions on site.
+Junior developers find it easier to act right when the boss, senior ones, and role models demonstrate the right actions for others to follow.

+What can you do to further engage positively with your mates on site?
+Talk to them about the right behavior you have seen others do.

+The main benefit of speaking up when you don’t feel on track is that it can save you or others from getting out of track.

 Here's how I might go about it as a senior developer:

-1. **Set Clear Expectations and Goals**: It's essential to begin by setting clear expectations and specific, measurable, achievable, relevant, and time-bound (SMART) goals for the junior developer.
+1. **Set Clear Expectations, Role models and Goals**: It's essential to begin by setting clear expectations and specific, measurable, achievable, relevant, and time-bound (SMART) goals for the junior developer.
 Understanding what's expected of them can ease their transition into the project.

 2. **Provide Adequate Resources**: Ensure that they have all the resources, tools, and documentation they need to understand the project and their role within it.